-Observations: Based upon Eide's review of the Company's privacy notice and its privacy practices, it appears that the Company provides a sufficient privacy notice to applicants and to policyholders regarding its collection and disclosure of non-public personal financial information, in accordance with Company policy.
+Observations: It appears from Eide's review that the Company provides a sufficient privacy notice to applicants and policyholders regarding its collection and disclosure of nonpublic personal financial information, in accordance with Company policy.

 Standard I-14.
 If the regulated entity discloses information subject to an opt out right, the company has policies and procedures in place so that nonpublic personal financial information will not be disclosed when a consumer who is not a customer has opted out, and the company provides opt out notices to its customers and other affected consumers.